airgap-it/tezos-kotlin-sdk/docs/README.md

 val signature = secretKey.sign(unsigned)
 ```

-To verify the operation's signature call `verifyWith` on the operation or `verify` on the public key:
+To verify the operation's signature call `verifyWith` on the signed operation or `verify` on the public key:

 ```kotlin
 import it.airgap.tezos.core.type.encoded.BlockHash